theodorewahle/workshop-ws-04-16-static-gen/README.md

 #### 2. Build the site
 * We need Jekyll to build the site before we can view it.
 To do this, we can run two commands:
- * `jekyll build` - This will build our static site to a directory called `_site`.
+ * `jekyll build` - This will build our static site to a directory called `_site`. :dizzy:
- * `jekyll serve` - Does the same thing except it will rebuild any time you change the site and will run a local server a `http://localhost:4000`.
+ * `jekyll serve` - Does the same thing except it will rebuild any time you change the site and will run a local server a `http://localhost:4000`. :dizzy:
  * While developing the site it's better to use `jekyll serve` as it updates with any changes you make.
  * Go ahead and run `jekyll serve` and go to `http://localhost:4000` in your browser.
 You should see the site build and styled as it is below, though note that you will likely have different images, as the images are randomly pulled in from a photo database: